hachreak/minidb/README.md

 Handoff
 -------

-After you insert many data in the storeTest the store, just try to disconnect the second node from the cluster:
+After you insert many data in the store, just try to disconnect the second node from the cluster:

 ```erlang